On-Page SEO

 </head>

-This code represents the source of the webpage.
-On a search engine results page, the meta title appears as blue clickable text with a larger font size than the URL and meta description.
+This line of code is part of the page’s source.
+On a search engine results page, this title shows up as the large, blue, clickable headline above the URL and description.

 Meta title HTML example